NTUTVisualScript/GeometrA/src/README.md

     1. Complete run() function
     2. Do refactor of status from boolean to 'Success', 'Failed', and 'Error' Next Step:
     1. Complete all functions that needed for executor.

+### 2017/08/05 10:56 ~ 16:30
+    Try to make TestCase controller
+    Next Step:
+    1. Complete controller of test case.
+    2. Complete all functions that needed for executor.